AnaMolly/Team_Profile_Generator/README.md

   # Usage
   To use the application, run 'node index.js' in the terminal.

-  A walk-through video on how to use the application: https://youtu.be/0hVC-QHTiYI
+  A walk-through video showing how to use the application: https://youtu.be/0hVC-QHTiYI

  ![](./assets/Team_Profile_Generator.gif)